kobalazs/simple-persist-core/README.md

 | **CookieStorage**<br>[cookie&#8209;storage](https://www.npmjs.com/package/cookie-storage)  | Storage interface for cookies.  |
 | **DateMiddleware**<br>@simple&#8209;persist/core  | Middleware for handling JavaScript Date objects.  |
 | **JsonMiddleware**<br>@simple&#8209;persist/core  | Middleware for encoding to/from JSON.
 (Default when using `@Persist()`.) |

+## Read more

+Check out my article about the reasoning behind this package: [Do we need state management in Angular?](https://medium.com/@kobalazs/do-we-need-state-management-in-angular-baf612823b16)

 ## Collaboration